singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

    matching.
 [Duong 2018][7].

-As program synthesis is a very hard problem, only partial practical success were achieved, still promising nonetheless.
+As program synthesis is a very hard problem, only partial practical success was achieved, still promising nonetheless.
 For instance, small programs involving a handful of targeted functions were synthesized.
 More information can be found in the Chapter *Program Synthesis* of the [Technical report][3].